Wednesday, December 31, 2025

 Most birthdays demand noise.
 They ask for cake, candles, and the forced laughter of a crowd.
 But this year, I gifted myself the opposite.
 I arrived at Suoi May Onsen before 10:00 AM, checking my shoes and my stress at the door.
 I had nothing to lose and everything to heal.

-For the next eight hours, I was not a traveler, a daughter, or a tourist.
+For the next eight hours, I wasn't a traveler, a daughter, or a tourist.
 I was just a body in water.

-I drifted through fourteen different mineral baths, letting the heat soak into bones that had grown weary from climbing Da Lat’s hills.
-I sat in the steam room, inhaling the scent of crushed herbs, sweating out the cold mountain air.
-I ate lunch in silence, staring at the pine trees, feeling a luxury I rarely allow myself: the luxury of being completely alone.
+I drifted through fourteen different mineral baths, letting the heat soak into bones that were wrecked from climbing Da Lat’s hills.
+I sat in the steam room, inhaling crushed herbs, sweating out the cold mountain air.
+I ate lunch in total silence, staring at the pine trees, enjoying a luxury I rarely allow myself: the luxury of being completely alone.

 By 4:00 PM, after massages, facials, and hair washes, I walked out feeling physically perfect.
 My skin was glowing.
 My muscles were loose.
 I was ready for a celebratory dinner.